AlexandruIordan99/BoardGameCollectionTracker/README.md

 Create a new user in PgAdmin (username: postgress, password: pass)

 Create a new Database in PgAdmin named SmallSocialNetworkDB

+Install MailDev using the command prompt

+Create a new user on the website at localhost:/4200

+Then confirm the account using the maildev server at localhost:/1080

+You can now log in and test the functionality

 For any issues regarding this initial setup, please contact me